 And three, prepare for everything by educating yourself on all scenarios even if it’s not what you want.

-I only prepared for the outcomes that I wanted and when the unexpected hit me, I didn’t know what to do.
+I only prepared for the outcomes that I wanted, and when the unexpected hit me, I didn’t know what to do.

 You want to have done all your research beforehand and play out all scenarios in your mind so you’re ready to make the best decision based on the information you’ve gathered.

-At the end of the day, keeping mama safe and bringing baby safely into the world, no matter which way you choose, is all that matters.
+At the end of the day, keeping mama safe and bringing your baby safely into the world, no matter which way you choose, is all that matters.

 Every birth is unique and beautiful.